YueLiPicasso/OCanrenTutorial/Main/README.md

  user types.
 We will then be ready to write non-trivial relational programs. we define a simple relational data base, followed by a library for Peano numbers.
  In the last lesson we use OCanren to solve an arithmetic puzzle.
-The last three lessons are so ordered that the complexity of the examples increases gentally.
+The last three lessons are so ordered that the complexity of the examples increases gently.

 - Lesson 1: [General Feelings](./helloWorld)
 - Lesson 2: [Types for Relational Programs](./digTypes)